calito112/alx-low_level_programming/README.md

 # Hi there!
 Welcome to my alx-low_level_programming hub 👋

 #### Are you an aspiring software developer and looking to get a grasp on c programming?
-Then this repo is for you!
+Then this repo is for you! :fire:

 ## So here's the gist :blush: